Robert Rosenthal (USAAF officer): Distinguished Service Cross citation

-For extraordinary heroism in action against the enemy on February 3, 1945, while serving as Air Commander of a Heavy Bombardment Divisions formation attacking the Templehof Marshalling Yards, Berlin, Germany.
+For heroism in action against the enemy on February 3, 1945, while serving as Air Commander of a Heavy Bombardment Divisions formation attacking the Templehof Marshalling Yards, Berlin, Germany.
 On this date, while on the bombing run, his aircraft suffered a direct hit by enemy-aircraft fire which inflicted severe damage on the plane and started an intense fire in the bomb bays.
 Completely disregarding his personal safety and in spite of the imminent danger of explosion, he continued to lead his formation over the target.
-The extraordinary heroism, skillful airmanship, and intense determination to complete his assigned mission displayed by Lt.
+The heroism, airmanship, and determination to complete his assigned mission displayed by Lt.
 Col. Rosenthal on this occasion are in keeping with the highest tradition of the Armed Forces of the United States.

 Personal and later life

 Robert Rosenthal married Phillis Heller (1918–2011), whom he met on the ocean voyage to Germany.
 She served as a WAVE, and was also another lawyer on the prosecutorial staff for the Nuremberg trials.
 They had three children, Peggy, Steve and Dan.
 Robert Rosenthal died on April 20, 2007, at age 89, in White Plains, New York.
 He was interred in the Sharon Gardens Cemetery plot Community Synagogue of Rye Lot 197 Grave 3.